 In addition to this curriculum, all our Year 12 students are allocated one supervised period of study time, per subject, per week, alongside their allocated personal study time.
 Each subject teacher indicates extra activities that students should undertake independently to improve their learning.
 A quiet, supervised study room, along with an ICT suite, is provided for this purpose.

+All our Year 12 students are enrolled on our bespoke Future Leaders programme, which culminates in a nationally recognised qualification that also attracts UCAS points.
 All students also participate in our enrichment programme, which involves students in a variety of activities including work experience, charity work, the EPQ programme and arts, sports and music clubs.